cosmic-fi/Ori-Launcher/README.md

 ## 🧪 Troubleshooting
 - Electron Builder missing: `npm install --save-dev electron-builder`
-- GH_TOKEN not set: create `.env` with a valid token
-- Auto‑updates only work in packaged builds: use `npm run dist` to test
+- Auto‑updates only work in packaged builds: use `npm run dist` to test locally
 - Editor warnings about deleted Svelte files: restart TS/Svelte language servers, or adjust `jsconfig.json` includes

-For more, see BUILD_AND_RELEASE.md (Troubleshooting section).
+For more, see BUILD.md (Troubleshooting section).

 ---